 Sewing, Sashiko & salvaging treasured fabrics

 Her popular channel, Sewing With Kate, is packed with inspirational pieces from her handmade wardrobe.
-We're delighted to be selling her wonderful Sashiko Mending Kit over at the shop, and we're thrilled to grab 10 minutes with her, to get an insight into what fuels her everyday creativity.
+We love her wonderful Sashiko Mending Kit, and we're thrilled to grab 10 minutes with her, to get an insight into what fuels her everyday creativity.